TheTryph/Caves/README.md

 # Caves game
 ## Info

-This is a game I've made during my spare time in 2020, and it was a learning experience for me.
+This is a game I've made in 2020.

 ## Goal